natfirmino/natfirmino/README.md

 ##                                                      Hello World !!
  	 Developer Front End 💻✨
-    Passionate about technology, and also a front-end student. 💜
+   Passionate about technology, and also a front-end student. 💜 Jogadora de Lol nas horas vagas

  <div>